BaymaxShao/EndoMUST/README.md

 # EndoMUST: Monocular Dpth Estimation for Robotic <ins>Endo</ins>scopy via <ins>Mu</ins>ltistage <ins>S</ins>elf-supervised <ins>T</ins>raining
 Here is the pre-released code implementation for "**EndoMUST: Monocular Depth Estimation for Robotic Endoscopy via Multistage Self-supervised Training**".

+We revisit the self-supervised training strategy for endoscopy depth estimation, to jointly tackle all kinds of challenges.

 :newspaper: **News:**
 - [X] 🚩 Evaluation Code and Weights have been Released.
 - [ ] :dart: The further work on sim-to-real is on-going.